mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 Have you ever been part of a company that outsourced part of their dev work to freelancers or contract firms?

 Mcsee Mar 24, 2021, 6:54 PM
 I have worked with outsourcing in the past, and my opinion is you should definitively do it on satellite modules.
-I wouldn't outsource core business or core technologies because the knowledge is on the people https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Programming%20as%20Theory%20Building/readme.md and if the people do not belong to the company the asset is zero.
+I wouldn't outsource core business or core technologies because the knowledge is on the people https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Programming%20as%20Theory%20Building/readme.md and if the people don't belong to the company the asset is zero.
 Of course if I need a specific development on an accidental feature I would contract the best qualified team.
 But, for core business I wouldn't do it.
 It is just my opinion.
 I founded 3 startups and worked a lot with outsourcing and was hard to maintain their code.

 Arthur TkachenkoMar 24, 2021, 6:54 PM
 At some point in my career, I realize that "we" put a lot of pressure on developers.